nalamkarthik/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+list of things i do like in emojis
+- cats
+- rabbits
+- puppies